 Clicking on a subject heading below will take you into the University Library's online catalog.

-William Laurence Saunders (1835-1891) of North Carolina was a lawyer; colonel of the 46th North Carolina Regiment, Confederate States of America; editor of the Colonial Records of North Carolina; secretary-treasurer of the Board of Trustees of the University of North Carolina; and secretary of state of North Carolina, 1879-1891.Back to Top
+William Laurence Saunders (1835-1891) of North Carolina was a white lawyer; colonel of the 46th North Carolina Regiment, Confederate States of America; editor of the Colonial Records of North Carolina, as well as collector of colonial and early state records of North Carolina; secretary-treasurer of the Board of Trustees of the University of North Carolina; and secretary of state of North Carolina, 1879-1891.Back to Top

 Arrangement: Papers are arranged chronologically; volumes are arranged chronologically by topic.